edgio-docs/edgio-docs/src/pages/guides/reference/v6_migration.md

 ```

-If you encounter a build issue as a result of upgrading Node.js and npm, then you should perform one or more of the following troubleshooting steps:
+If you encounter a build issue as a result of upgrading Node.js, then you should perform one or more of the following troubleshooting steps:

 1. Check whether you have defined a different Node.js or npm version in either a npm config file (`.npmrc`) or within `package.json`.
 If so, update it to the correct version and then run `{{ FULL_CLI_NAME }} build` to rebuild your {{ PRODUCT }} property.

     <Callout type="tip">

-      Run `node --version` and `npm --version` to check the version for Node.js and npm, respectively.
-These commands should return `16.x.x` (e.g., `16.18.0`) for Node.js and `8.x.x` (e.g., `8.19.2`) for npm.
+      Run `node --version` to check the Node.js version that you are currently using.
+This command should return `16.x.x` (e.g., `16.18.0`).
 Use this version information when updating `.npmrc` or `package.json`.

     </Callout>